Al Campbell: From full-time mum and carer to published author of ‘The Keepers’

 Craving a flexible option, Al enrolled in a creative writing course at the Australian Writers' Centre – and then another and another.
 Each course was an opportunity to draw on the expertise and advice of the tutors and other writers, until finally she wrote ‘The End’ on her first manuscript.

-That story, The Keepers, has now been published by University of Queensland Press.
+That story, The Keepers, has been published by University of Queensland Press.
+Following the publication of her book, Al won the 2023 Queensland Literary Awards Queensland Writers Fellowship!

 “Enrolling in those AWC courses made all the difference in the world, the best thing I ever did – I wouldn’t be published now if I hadn’t!
 I emerged a better, more thoughtful, more intentional writer after each and every course,” Al says.
 “And in September of 2020, only five months after finishing my Write Your Novel program, and four months after typing The End, the University of Queensland Press offered to publish my book.”